VeronikaRuliskova/help/docs/deleting-contacts.md

 ---
-title: Importing contacts via CSV/Excel
+title: Deleting contacts
-sidebar_label: Importing contacts CSV/Excel
+sidebar_label: Deleting contacts
 ---

 ## How can I delete contacts in Address book?